bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 let b = inc(a); // valid because type of a and the function signature of inc matches
-// The type of b is automatically inferred to be i32 from the return type of inc function let c: i64 = inc(a); // invalid because the output type of inc is not compatible with i64.
+// The type of b is automatically inferred to be i32 from the return type of inc function let c: i64 = inc(a); // invalid because the output type of inc is not compatible with i64. let c_i64: i64 = inc(a) as i64; // Valid

 let x: i64 = 50;
-let y = inc(x); // Will be an error because
+let y = inc(x); // Will be an error because, the input parameter types don't match
 ```

 This might feel too restrictive.
-Essentially waht we are seeing is that inorder to define an
+Essentially what we are seeing is that, inorder to define an
 incrementing function for all numbers then we have to duplicate the same function code with
 different function signatures.